b9aurav/agentic-protocol-engine/APE_Technical_Design.md

 Bash

-ape-test start --agents N
+ape-load start --agents N

 This command abstracts the underlying `docker-compose up --scale llama_agent=N -d` command, providing immediate and demonstrable load scaling.
 For instance, issuing

-`ape-test start --agents 1000` would immediately attempt to launch 1,000 stateful user sessions.
+`ape-load start --agents 1000` would immediately attempt to launch 1,000 stateful user sessions.
 The architectural goal is to define the maximum scale (N) that successfully stresses the SUT to its breaking point while maintaining the desired low Mean Time Between Actions (MTBA), proving the massive throughput capability of the underlying inference engine.

 ### **5.3 Automated Configuration and Logging**